0xbushido/0xbushido/README.md

-- 👋 Hi, I’m 0xbushido
+- 👋 Hi, I’m Bushido San
-- 👀 I’m interested in coding
+- 👀 I’m interested in tech stuff
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning a lot of tech stuff
-- 💞️ I’m looking to collaborate on code
+- 💞️ I’m looking to collaborate on tech stuff

 <!---
 0xbushido/0xbushido is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.